yoonghan/React-Native-Scaffold/README.md

 ## Broken issues, to fix in future.
 1. Running on React 54.
 For some reason ver 55/56 was broken for windows, sticking with version 54 now.
 2. Skipped React PropType checking and relying on Typescript.
 However need to upgrade RN till 57 until typescript can work. :(
-3. To remove redux-thunk and create custom middleware or react-saga or react-observables.

 ## Applied React Patterns into the design
 1. *Higher Order Component* - A function within a function class (currying), visible in hoc/ folder where hasNetwork are just pluggable component into index.js.